DCgov/open-source-guidelines/README.md

-# DOCter
+# DC Open Source Guidelines

-DOCter is a [Jekyll](http://jekyllrb.com/) template for quickly building out project pages and documentation.
+This site uses the DOCter [Jekyll](http://jekyllrb.com/) template for quickly building out project pages and documentation.

 ![DOCter Screenshot](https://github.com/ascott1/DOCter/blob/gh-pages/assets/img/screenshot.png?raw=true)

 [See the demo](http://cfpb.github.io/DOCter/)

-## To run DOCter locally
+## To run the site locally

 Be sure to have Jekyll and Kramdown installed.